-1 Digital technology and online components are developmentally appropriate for the course Yes Digital technology and online components are developmentally appropriate for the course and align with the scope and approach to science knowledge and skills progression.
-Materials provide teacher guidance for the use of embedded technology to support and Yes - enhance student learning.
-Materials are available to parents and caregivers to support student engagement with No 3 digital technology and online components.
+1 Digital technology and online components are developmentally appropriate for the course Yes and align with the scope and approach to science knowledge and skills progression.
+2 Materials provide teacher guidance for the use of embedded technology to support and Yes 2 enhance student learning.
+2 Materials are available to parents and caregivers to support student engagement with No 3 digital technology and online components.